How to Plan a Trip to Japan: Itinerary Tips

 ATMs at convenience stores like 7-Eleven, Lawson, and FamilyMart are foreign card-friendly, making them a reliable choice for cash withdrawals.

-Use “Wise” for Lower Fees and Better Exchange Rates
+Use WISE for Lower Fees and Better Exchange Rates

-How to Use the Wise Card in Japan:
+How to Use the Wise:

 QR Code Payments: Growing Popularity althrough Japan